tunesmith/adnd-combat-tools/doc/CombatOrder.md

 We do not concern ourselves with *outcome* of events - just when they activate.

+It would be fun to display these like the recipe system.
+Each checkbox list would display the actions that could be run in any order.

 ## Inputs

 Distance: This is relevant for charging and closing.
 At this point,